ICube-Robotics/ethercat_igh_dkms/README.md

 ``` bash
 sudo dpkg --purge ethercat-igh-install
 ```

+## Troubleshooting
+If you have any issue with the installation, please check the log files in `/var/log/ethercat_igh_dkms/` for more information.

 ## Manually build the debian package
 We suppose that you work on a Debian based distribution like Ubuntu with an amd64 architecture.